Breastfeeding and Breast Milk

 - Introduce complementary, iron rich, solid foods and other fluids around the age of six months; and

-- Continue breastfeeding for up to two years and beyond.
+- Continue to breastfeed for up to two years and beyond.

-It can be helpful to discuss information you find online with health care providers.
-We encourage mothers and families to bring copies of information with them to their appointments, to discuss and get answers to questions.
+It can be helpful to discuss information found online with health care providers.
+We encourage mothers and families to bring copies of information to their appointments, to discuss, and get answers to questions.

 Breastfeeding is a learned skill, one that mothers and babies can master with time, patience, and practice.
 A little support goes a long way!
 Women can benefit from support from their families, spouses, and peers.
 If additional support is needed, there are also professional and community-based supports available.